 Ref Question Assessment 3.
 Is it clear that the local plan policies update provides for the most appropriate level of housing growth using the standard methodology as a starting point?
 Can you clearly articulate why planned growth levels should not be higher or lower?
 If you are proposing any material change away from the level of housing indicated by the standard method, can you clearly justify this through evidence?
 Does the level of housing provide for an appropriate and justified buffer?
 Score: +2 Reason for score: Exceptional circumstances have been identified for using an alternative approach to the standard method.
 These exceptional circumstances are summarised in the Housing Provision Background Paper, and stem partly from a detailed analysis of the standard method in the Housing Needs Assessment.
 The basis for the level of housing need identified is set out in the Housing Needs Assessment, and takes account of demographic and market factors as required by the NPPF.
 The level of housing planned for significantly exceeds the level of need identified in the Housing Needs Assessment and therefore provides a significant buffer.
 Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None 4.
 Is the distribution of development justified in respect of the need for, and approach to, Green Belt release and can you demonstrate that alternatives to Green Belt release have been fully considered?
 Can you demonstrate that exceptional circumstances exist to justify green belt release?
 Score: +2 Reason for score: There is no Green Belt in or adjacent to Reading and this is not therefore applicable.
 Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None 5.
 Is it clear how sites have been selected and have site allocations been made on a consistent basis having regard to the evidence base, including housing and employment land availability assessments, the Sustainability Appraisal and viability assessment?
 If not, can you justify why?
-Score: +1 Reason for score: The main piece of evidence that supports the identification of site allocations is the HELAA, in which the suitability, availability and achievability of all sites is assessed.
+Score: +2 Reason for score: The main piece of evidence that supports the identification of site allocations is the HELAA, in which the suitability, availability and achievability of all sites is assessed.
 The HELAA also informs the criteria which have been identified within the policy.
-However, it may not be immediately clear how the allocations have been derived from the HELAA alone, and there is therefore likely a need for a brief narrative to be assembled on how this process has worked for full clarity.
-Implications of taking no further action: Lack of the publication of necessary evidence would make it difficult to demonstrate that allocations are justified and effective.
-Mitigation/action required to move scale to right: Publication of a narrative on how site allocations have been derived.
-Reviewer comments: None 6.
+However, it may not be immediately clear how the allocations have been derived from the HELAA alone, and the Local Plan Background Paper therefore includes a brief narrative about this process.
+Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None 6.
 Does the local plan policies update identify a housing requirement for designated neighbourhood areas?
 Score: +2 Reason for score: There are no designated neighbourhood areas in Reading and this is not therefore applicable.
 Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None